jander99/cloudfoundry-conjur-buildpack/README.md

 ## Requirements

-+ The Conjur Buildpack **requires** the `meta-buildpack` to work as a buildpack otherwise you will need to manually load the buildpack scripts.
++ The Conjur Buildpack requires the meta-buildpack.
+If you are unable to use the meta-buildpack (because you are using a custom buildpack, for example), see the [instructions below](#custom-buildpack-usage) for manually loading the buildpack scripts.

 + Ensure that your app is bound to a Conjur service instance.
-For more information on binding your application to a Conjur service instance, see the [Conjur Service Broker documentation](https://github.com/conjurinc/conjur-service-broker#binding-your-application-to-the-conjur-service)**
+For more information on binding your application to a Conjur service instance, see the [Conjur Service Broker documentation](https://github.com/conjurinc/conjur-service-broker#binding-your-application-to-the-conjur-service)

 + A `secrets.yml` file exists within the root folder of your app

+## How does the buildpack work ?

+### `meta-buildpack`

+`meta-buildpack` makes it possible to "decorate" the application with the ability to retrieve secrets on startup.
+Please read [`meta-buildpack` documentation](https://github.com/cf-platform-eng/meta-buildpack#how-it-works) for a quick run through of how `meta-buildpack` works.

+`meta-buildpack` relies on automatic detection of the language buildpack.
+The first language buildpack in buildpack index order to detect and claim the build will be used to build the droplet and run the application.
+With this in mind, **it is not currently possible to specify custom buildpacks in the manifest or as an argument to `cf push`**.
+In these instances `meta-buildpack` will not be invoked; consequently the Conjur buildpack will also not be invoked.

+### Lifecycle scripts

+The buildpack is comprised of the [3 lifecycle scripts](https://github.com/cf-platform-eng/meta-buildpack#how-to-write-a-decorator) that are required for decorator buildpacks.

++ Detect script always returns a non-zero exit status.
++ Compile script installs summon, summon-conjur in the app's root directory and a `.profile.d` script at `./.profile.d/0001_retrieve-secrets.sh` relative to the app's root directory.
++ Decorate script returns a 0 when `secrets.yml` exists in the root folder of your app and the "cyberark-conjur" key is present in `VCAP_SERVICES`, otherwise non-zero exit status

+The `.profile.d` script is responsible for retrieving secrets and injecting them into the session environment variables at the start of the app.

+The buildpack has a cucumber test suite.
+This validates the functionality and also offers great insight into the intended functionality of the buildpack.
+Please see `./ci/features`.

 ## Getting Started